 In case you’re wondering why anyone would choose to use a prepaid debit card when he or she can simply get a checking account, it’s a matter of economics and fiscal habits.

-Researchers at Pew Charitable Trusts found that prepaid cards can actually be a smart alternative to checking accounts – saving many consumers (especially the inexperienced) money compared to the overdraft checking fees and monthly service fees commonly paid by people with bank accounts.
+Researchers at Pew Charitable Trusts found that prepaid cards can actually be a smart alternative to business checking accounts – saving many consumers (especially the inexperienced) money compared to the overdraft checking fees and monthly service fees commonly paid by people with bank accounts.

 According to data from Pew, prepaid cards do have a lot of fees, including monthly service fees, ATM fees, transaction fees and more.
 But prepaid card issuers often give customers lots of different ways to avoid those charges.
 For instance, using direct deposit, viewing accounts online, and loading a median amount of $1,000 onto prepaid cards each month were all tactics that helped consumers avoid prepaid fees.